 - Indirect competitors are trickier to spot.
 They address the same customer needs as your business does, but they do it in a different way.
 Your target audience will overlap with theirs but won’t be an exact match.
-So, an indirect competitor to your garden centre might be a supermarket.
+So, an indirect competitor to your garden center might be a supermarket.
 Garden supplies aren’t its core business, but it may offer cheap plants.
-Using its economies of scale, it can undercut your prices and offer convenience to shoppers who pick up trays of bedding plants alongside their weekly food shop.
+Using its economies of scale, it can undercut your prices and offer convenience to shoppers who pick up trays of bedding plants alongside their weekly grocery shop.

 - New entrants are new competitors who enter a market offering the same products or services.
 Depending on the barriers to entry, new entrants will find it easy or hard to get established in the existing market.

-How to identify competitors
+Tactics and tools to identify competitors